John Riel Casimero: Casimero vs. Kameda

-On 2025, Casimero has signed with Kōki Kameda's SaikouXLush Boxing Promotion for three fights.
-Casimero previously inked a deal with Masayuki Ito’s Treasure Boxing Promotion in 2023, but their partnership didn’t pan out after just four fights.
-It was announced during the press conference on September 19, 2025 in Japan that Casimero is scheduled to fight Kyonosuke Kameda in a 10-round match moving up to Super featherweight division at a catchweight of (58kg) at Bishkek Arena in Kyrgyzstan on October 25, 2025.
-Casimero lost via Unanimous Decision (92-98, 92-99, 93-97).
+In 2025, Casimero has signed with Kōki Kameda's SaikouXLush Boxing Promotion for three fights.
+Casimero previously inked a deal with Masayuki Ito's Treasure Boxing Promotion in 2023, but their partnership didn't pan out after just four fights.
+It was announced during the press conference on September 19, 2025, in Japan that Casimero is scheduled to fight Kyonosuke Kameda in a 10-round match moving up to Super featherweight division at a catchweight of (58 kg) at Bishkek Arena in Kyrgyzstan on October 25, 2025.
+Casimero lost via Unanimous Decision (92–98, 92–99, 93–97).